Are We Measuring Oversmoothing in Graph Neural Networks Correctly?: The Rank as a Measure of Oversmoothing

-In practice, measuring oversmoothing in terms of a continuous approximation of the rank is a reasonable approach that helps addressing the limitations of Dirichlet-like measures.
+In practice, measuring oversmoothing in terms of a continuous approximation of the rank helps to address the limitations of Dirichlet-like measures.
 Specifically, it offers the following advantages: (a) it is scale-invariant, meaning it remains informative even when the feature matrix converges to zero or explodes to infinity; (b) it does not rely on a fixed, predetermined eigenspace but instead captures convergence of the feature matrix toward an arbitrary lower-dimensional subspace; (c) it allows for the detection of oversmoothing in shallow networks without requiring exact convergence to rank one.
 A small value of the effective rank directly implies that the feature representations are low-rank, suggesting a potentially suboptimal network architecture.

 In \Cref{tab:toy_example}, we present a toy example illustrating that classical oversmoothing metrics fail to correctly capture oversmoothing unless the features are perfectly aligned.
 This observation implies that these metrics can quantify oversmoothing only when the rank of the feature matrix converges exactly to one.
 In contrast, continuous rank functions provide a more reliable measure of approximate feature alignment.
 Later, in Figure~\ref{fig:metric_cora_eg}, we demonstrate that the same phenomenon occurs in GNNs trained on real datasets, where exact feature alignment is rare.
 In such cases, classical metrics remain roughly constant, whereas the rank decreases, coinciding with a sharp drop in GNN accuracy.